Scotland LBTT Calculator

 Is there first-time buyer relief in Scotland?

-Scotland offers limited first-time buyer relief that raises the LBTT nil-rate threshold from £145,000 to £175,000, providing a maximum saving of £600.
+Scotland offers first-time buyer relief that raises the LBTT nil-rate threshold from £145,000 to £175,000, providing a maximum saving of £600.
 Unlike England where relief ceases entirely above £500,000, Scottish FTB relief applies to properties of any value but only on the first £175,000.

 Can I reclaim ADS if I sell my previous home?